Tilesets API recipe reference

 }

-refers to a tileset source, which is a collection of geographic data stored as line-delimited GeoJSON on Mapbox.com.
-Tileset sources can be created via the Create a tileset source endpoint of the Tilesets API.
+The features that make up each layer come from a tileset source, which is a collection of geographic data stored as line-delimited GeoJSON on Mapbox.com.
+Tileset sources can be created using MTS's Create a tileset source endpoint.

 The minzoom